Scott Solomon

-Scott Edward Solomon (born November 5, 1988) is a former American football linebacker who played in the National Football League (NFL).
-He was selected in the seventh round, 211th overall, by the Tennessee Titans in the 2012 NFL Draft.
-He played college football at Rice.
+Scott Edward Solomon (born November 5, 1988) is an American former professional football player who was an outside linebacker in the National Football League (NFL).
+He played college football for the Rice Owls and was selected by the Tennessee Titans in the seventh round of the 2012 NFL draft.

 Professional career

 Tennessee Titans

-Solomon was selected in the seventh round, 211th overall, by the Tennessee Titans in the 2012 NFL Draft.
+Solomon was selected in the seventh round, 211th overall, by the Tennessee Titans in the 2012 NFL draft.
 He made four tackles in his rookie season.
 He was released by the Titans on August 31, 2013.

 New York Jets

 Solomon was claimed off waivers by the New York Jets on September 1, 2013.
 He was released on September 10, 2013.
 He was re-signed six days later.
 He was released on October 4, 2013 after the Jets claimed tight end Zach Sudfeld off waivers.

 Tampa Bay Buccaneers

 Solomon signed with the Tampa Bay Buccaneers on December 26, 2013.
 He was released by the Buccaneers on September 9, 2014 and re-signed by the team on September 12, 2014.
 He was released by the Buccaneers on October 21, 2014.